 I wonder how many Billys Jesus held that day when He blessed the children.
-As Jesus said, it takes a deliberate choice to receive what He offers.
-Be a child.
-A child is much better at making such choices.
+Did they choose to receive what He offered?
+As Jesus said, it takes a deliberate choice to receive it.
+But children are so much better at making that choice.

 Beth, Kamran, Suzy, and Billy will tell you that this divine romance isn’t just a passing phase.
+Nor is it only for the few God has specially favored.
 Jesus is still in love with you.
 He always has been and always will be.
 There’s no reason why you should not be too.